Have questions? We're here.

 Witches' Market of La Paz

-The first inhabitants of Bolivia were nomadic hunter-gatherers who came across the Bering Strait.
+Bolivian culture is a rich tapestry of colorful festivals, traditional music, ancestral customs, and colonial influences that shape daily life.
+The first inhabitants of Bolivia were nomadic hunter-gatherers who crossed the Bering Strait.
 It is commonly believed that these first Asian colonizers reached the South American continent by 12,000 BC.
-This initial settlement period lasted until about 1400 BC when a more highly advanced culture of the Chavin began spreading their influence from coastal Peru throughout the Andes.
-Around 300 BC, the Chavín inexplicably disappeared, and in their place the Tiahuanco culture of the Bolivian Altiplano rose to dominance.
-During the next 1000 years, the Tiahuanaco culture prospered and advanced in art, agriculture and architecture until it equaled that of ancient Egypt.
-Eventually, the Tiahuanaco civilization began to fade too, giving way to the Incas of Peru.
-Theories abound about what happened to Tiahuanaco, including one that the says the Inca royalty were the descendants of the crumbling Tiahuanco culture.
-The Incas quickly grew to dominate an immense region stretching from Columbia to Argentina, and including all of the Bolivian highlands.
+This initial settlement period lasted until about 1400 BC, when a more highly advanced culture of the Chavin began spreading its influence from coastal Peru throughout the Andes.
+Around 300 BC, the Chavín inexplicably disappeared, and in their place, the Tiahuanco culture of the Bolivian Altiplano rose to dominance.
+During the next 1000 years, the Tiahuanaco culture prospered and advanced in art, agriculture, and architecture until it equaled that of ancient Egypt.
+Eventually, the Tiahuanaco civilization began to fade, too, giving way to the Incas of Peru.
+Theories abound about what happened to Tiahuanaco, including one that says the Inca royalty were the descendants of the crumbling Tiahuanco culture.
+The Incas quickly grew to dominate an immense region stretching from Colombia to Argentina, and including all of the Bolivian highlands.

 The Spanish arrived in 1531, and Francisco Pizarro and Diego de Almagro made their way inward looking for wealth and land.
 They returned to Spain to look for reinforcements in order to return to the New World.
 Return he did, marching into Cajamarca, in northern Peru, before capturing, ransoming and executing the Inca emperor, Atahualpa, in 1533.